Deniz-28/Dsa210/README.md

 ## Model Interpretation

-Feature importance analysis suggests that some variables contributed more strongly to prediction performance than others.
+Feature importance analysis was performed using the Random Forest Regressor model.

+The most influential features included:
+- daily social media usage time,
+- frequency of arguments caused by social media,
+- emotional reactions to social media posts,
+- fear of missing out (FOMO),
+- comparison with others on social media.

-Variables related to daily social media usage and sleep patterns showed stronger influence compared to other features.
-However, no single variable was sufficient to explain mental health outcomes on its own.
+These findings suggest that emotional and behavioral aspects of social media usage may have a stronger relationship with stress levels than demographic factors alone.
+However, no single feature was sufficient to strongly predict mental health outcomes on its own, which supports the relatively low R² scores obtained by the models.

-This suggests that mental health is a multidimensional problem affected by many interacting factors.

 ## Conclusion